Popular Search Algorithms in Artificial Intelligence (AI)

 Simulated Annealing is an Optimization technique that borrows its principles from the annealing process in metallurgy.
 It does so by iterating towards the solution and only accepting suboptimal solutions to break the local minima.

-Applications: Placement, routing and scheduling problems.
+Applications: Placement, routing, and scheduling problems.

 Strengths:

-Suitable for tackling combinatorial optimization problems.
+- Suitable for tackling combinatorial optimization problems.

 Limitations:

-The quality of the solution is highly dependent on the cooling parameters.
+- The quality of the solution is highly dependent on the cooling parameters.

-Many problems may require fine tuning of parameters for the algorithms.
+- Many problems may require fine-tuning of parameters for the algorithms.

 Adversarial Search Strategies

-Example: Minimax algorithm applied to chess analyzes what moves can be made and what moves can be made against to choose the best alternative.
+Example: The Minimax algorithm applied to chess analyzes what moves can be made and what moves can be made against to choose the best alternative.

 Strengths:

-It works best under adversarial conditions because of its theoretical basis.
+- It works best under adversarial conditions because of its theoretical basis.

 Limitations:

-Tree expansion makes it a computationally resurfacing process.
+- Tree expansion makes it a computationally resurfacing process.

 Alpha-Beta Pruning